-Associate of Science Degree Program Contact Hours: 1,625 Semester Credits: 63.5
+Associate of Science Degree Program Contact Hours: 1,625 Semester Credits: 63.5 Instructional Weeks - Full Time: 60 Average Time to Complete - Full Time: 15 Months

 The mission of the Surgical Technology program is to prepare graduates with the basic knowledge and fundamental practical and professional skills needed for employment as entry-level generalists in the field.
 The program combines academic studies in the classroom, hands-on laboratory instruction, and clinical training in various surgical settings to prepare graduates who are eligible for employment in a variety of surgical settings.